discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <InformationBlock title="At the Mistlock">
 Share <Boon name="Alacrity"/> and blast the fire field to gain <Boon name="Might"/>.<br/>
 If you are on fire field duty use <Skill name="Soulcleaves Summit" />.
 Finally swap to <Skill name="LegendaryAssassinStance"/> to invoke your <Skill name="enchanted daggers"/> and swap back to <Skill name="legendaryrenegadestance" />.
-- Trigger the boss and cast <Skill name="darkrazorsdaring" /> to prepare your burst..
+- Trigger the boss and cast <Skill name="darkrazorsdaring" /> to prepare your burst.
 </InformationBlock>
 <InformationBlock title="Tips">
 - You can blast <Boon name="Might"/> via the special action key (SAK).